TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 I2C master

 The connector is used for the connection of auxiliary payload sensors.
-The humidity and temperature sensors is common example.
+The humidity and temperature sensors are a common example.

 UART Peripheral